harshgupta565/BridgeLabz-Training/README.md

-# First Day Training Tasks

-This repository contains the tasks completed on the **first day of my training**.

-## Tasks Covered
-- Basic Java programs
-- Palindrome number program
-- Reverse an array
-- Sum of array elements
-- Maximum  elements of array
-- second largest element of array

-## Learning Outcome
-- Gained hands-on practice with basic Java logic
-- Improved understanding of loops and conditions
-- Learned how to push code to GitHub using Git

-## Purpose
-The purpose of this repository is to practice core programming concepts and to track daily progress during the training period.

-# Day 2 Training Tasks

-This repository contains the tasks I completed on **Day 2** of my training.
-Today, I focused on **practicing simple Java programs** to strengthen my basics and improve problem-solving skills.

-## Key Learning & Insights
-- Gained confidence in **using arithmetic operators** like `+`, `-`, `*`, `/`, and `%` to solve real-life problems.
-- Learned to **calculate percentages, averages, and discounts** efficiently in Java.
-- Understood how to **use variables** effectively to store and manipulate data.
-- Practiced **logic building** for small programs involving distribution, conversions, and calculations.
-- Learned to **combine multiple outputs** in a single print statement, making code cleaner.
-- Strengthened my **problem-solving mindset** by translating everyday scenarios into Java programs.
-- Improved ability to **break down problems into simple steps** and implement them in code.

-## Purpose
-The purpose of this repository is to **build a strong foundation in basic Java programming**, improve logical thinking, and track daily progress during the training period.
+Day 1 Training Tasks [16.12.2025]

+This repository contains the tasks completed on the first day of my training.

+Tasks Covered

+Basic Java programs

+Palindrome number program

+Reverse an array

+Sum of array elements

+Maximum element of an array

+Second largest element of an array

+Learning Outcome

+Gained hands-on practice with basic Java syntax

+Improved understanding of loops and conditional statements

+Learned how to push code to GitHub using Git

+Day 2 Training Tasks[17.12.2025]

+This repository contains the tasks completed on Day 2 of my training.

+Tasks Covered

+Arithmetic-based Java programs

+Percentage and average calculation

+Bonus calculation

+Multiplication tables

+Simple real-life problem-based programs

+Key Learning & Insights

+Practiced using arithmetic operators like +, -, *, /, and %

+Learned to calculate percentages, averages, and discounts

+Improved ability to store and manipulate values using variables

+Strengthened logical thinking through step-by-step problem solving

+Day 3 Training Tasks[18.12.2025]

+This repository contains the tasks completed on Day 3 of my training.

+Tasks Covered

+Odd and even number programs

+Prime number check

+Factors of a number using for and while loops

+Greatest factor of a number

+Power of a number

+Multiples of a number below 100

+Learning Outcome

+Developed a clear understanding of for and while loops

+Learned how to break loops using conditions

+Improved logic for divisor- and factor-based problems

+Gained confidence in solving number-based problems

+Day 4 Training Tasks[19.12.2025]

+This repository contains the tasks completed on Day 4 of my training.

+Tasks Covered

+Armstrong number check

+Harshad number check

+Abundant number check

+Digit counting program

+BMI calculator

+Leap year program using if-else and logical operators

+Learning Outcome

+Learned to extract digits from numbers using loops

+Improved understanding of mathematical logic in programming

+Practiced boolean logic and conditional chaining

+Strengthened problem analysis and implementation skills

+Day 5 Training Tasks[20.12.2025]

+This repository contains the tasks completed on Day 5 of my training.

+Tasks Covered

+Calculator using switch-case

+Day of Week program using command-line arguments

+Grade calculation based on percentage

+Youngest and tallest among friends

+FizzBuzz using for and while loops

+Learning Outcome

+Gained clarity on switch-case statements

+Learned to work with command-line arguments

+Improved decision-making logic using multiple conditions

+Enhanced confidence in writing complete programs independently